 Citizen Science Grants

-Citizen Science Grants is an element of the Inspiring Australia - Science Engagement Programme.
-It provides grants on a competitive basis to support community participation in scientific research projects that have a national impact.
+Provides organisations with grants of between $50,000 to $500,000 to support community participation in scientific research projects that have a national impact.

 Citizen Science Grants is an element of the Inspiring Australia – Science Engagement Programme that aims to provide opportunities for the public to engage in science by participating in scientific research projects that include the collection or transformation of data in Australia.